 Development assets are sourced from an external research network and developed to achieve preclinical/clinical proof of concept.
-Drug candidates for common diseases will be co-developed and commercialized through strategic partnerships, while the company may manage this process on its own for drugs targeting niched patient populations.
+After that, the ambition is for the projects to be co-developed and commercialized through strategic partnerships.

 CombiGene is a virtual company and conducts research and development by utilizing Contract Research Organizations (CRO´s) or in academic collaborations.
 All managed by CombiGene´s skilled and qualified staff.
 The advantages with this type of collaboration are apparent for both parties.
 CombiGene is able to gain access to leading research from academia as well as industry without having to incur costs for resource-intensive research.
 In turn, the external researchers gain access to CombiGene’s considerable expertise in pharmaceuticals development and project management, and financial resources to enable preclinical and clinical development.